ibmresilient/resilient-community-apps/oauth-utils/README.md

  ![screenshot: oauth-utils-ms-brow-accept ](./doc/screenshots/oauth-utils-ms-brow-accept.png)

-* The browser is redirected to the callback URL (default port 8080) and will be processed by a local listener.
+* The browser is redirected to the callback URL (default port 8080) and is processed by a local listener.

 * If you are satisfied that it is redirected to the correct location, click `Accept the Risk and Continue`.